 That's what verse 17 says, "For the law was given through Moses; grace and truth came through Jesus Christ."
 Notice the verse "came."
 Grace and truth came to earth.
 How did it get here?
 It came, not through the law, but through the person of Jesus Christ.
 Jesus brought grace and truth to planet earth.

-At this point I'd like you to ponder a question, namely, "If grace and truth came through Jesus, what does that say to us about Jesus?
-First of all, it says that...
+So let's ponder a question carefully.
+If grace and truth came through Jesus, what does that say to us about Jesus?
+Many things, but let's talk about three.

 A. Jesus gives us what we lack.
 How so?